jcalcutt/Lagrange/_posts/2018-01-02-plotting-apple-activity-data.md

 In general, weekends show a lot more sporadic activity, with no clear activity bands.
-Also, they contain much longer lines which can most likely be attributed to my weekend bike rides.
+Also, they contain much longer lines which can most likely be attributed to bike rides or long walks.

 ## Something More Quantitative